ShipFail/consensus-oracle/PRD.md

 ### 3.1 Goals (MVP)

 1. **Cross‑Model Deterministic Answering**
-   For any short question, show deterministic answers from at least **3** frontier LLMs (Gemini 3.0 Flash Lite, Claude 4 Haiku, Llama 4) via Vertex AI.
+   For any short question, show deterministic answers from multiple strong LLMs, all run with strict deterministic decoding.

 2. **Consensus Measurement & Golden Answer**
    Compute and display a **consensus score** (0–1 / 0–100%) and label, and when consensus is strong, select and return a **single golden answer**.